General FAQs

 - Peace of mind that you have a reservation at an “official” SNA hotel at the discounted rate.

-- Ability to receive important meeting-related materials at your hotel room (room drops), as well as for safety reasons, SNA being aware we have attendees at specific hotels.
+- Ability to receive important meeting-related materials at your hotel room (room drops), as well as for safety reasons, SNA being aware that we have attendees at specific hotels.

 - Protection in the event the hotel has oversold guest rooms.